chenghuige/Mnasnet-Pretrained-Model/README.md

 ### Pretrained Models on ImageNet

-We provide pretrained MobileNet models on ImageNet-1K, The ImageNet-1k is not the standard ILSRVRC 2012 ,which was extracted from imagenet 11k and split it to 95:5 (train:val).
+We provide pretrained MnasNet models on ImageNet-1K, The ImageNet-1k is not the standard ILSRVRC 2012 ,which was extracted from imagenet 11k and split it to 95:5 (train:val).

 | Network    | Top-1   |   Top-5   |
   :------:   | :----:  |   :-----: